wttech/aemc/README.md

     sh aemw gts certificate remove --alias <alias> -A
     ```

 # Troubleshooting

+## Migration from Gradle plugins

-If you're migrating from Gradle AEM Plugin (GAP) you may run into issue with setting up dispatcher.
+If you're migrating from [Gradle AEM Plugin](https://github.com/wttech/gradle-aem-plugin) you may run into issue when running task dispatcher:start or dispatcher:setup.
 In case of error:

 ```